Client: Pacific Gas & Electric Company

 With rapid changes in the future of the energy industry, PG&E needs innovative leaders who can lead through change and develop solutions that are customer focused and user-centered.
 The Leadership and Employee Development group recognized design thinking as a tool to help achieve these goals.

-It was particularly important that the course address the unique challenges of applying a design thinking approach to problem solving in a highly regulated and safety-conscious environment, and prepare participants to affect change within their own spheres of influence.
+It was particularly important that the courses address the unique challenges of applying a design thinking approach to problem solving in a highly regulated and safety-conscious environment, and prepare participants to affect change within their own spheres of influence.

 We also underwent a rigorous certification process with the California Public Utilities Commission’s Supplier Diversity Program, and we are proud to be certified as a woman-owned business through the program.

 We trained PG&E employees from dozens of Lines of Business and various locations throughout Northern California.
+We delivered our course four times, iterating and refining each time based on participant feedback.

 Participants applied design thinking tools, methods, and mindsets to real-world business problems, and presented their projects and results to company executives in public project showcases.